Danny Figueroa

-Danny Figueroa (September 24, 1959 – December 20, 1998), known as The Backwoods Sniper, was an American serial killer and self-styled survivalist, who within the span of two months in 1986, shot five people in rural woodland areas of Southern California, killing three of them.
-Following his arrest, he pleaded guilty to the murders and was sentenced to 66 years to life in prison.
+Danny Figueroa (September 24, 1959 – December 20, 1998), known as The Backwoods Sniper, was an American serial killer who shot and killed three people in Southern California within the span of two months in 1986.
+A self-described survivalist, he killed his victims in rural woodland areas in Riverside and San Bernardino counties.
+He pleaded guilty to three counts of murder in 1987 and was sentenced to 66 years to life in prison.

 Early life

 Born on September 24, 1959, in Moreno Valley, California, Figueroa was said to have enjoyed the outdoors growing up more than spending time with his parents.
-It was said that Figueroa had the mental state of a child in his adult years, preferring to spend time with children twice as young as him in a non-sexual manner.
+It was said that Figueroa had the mental state of a child in his adult years, preferring to spend time with children half as old as him in a non-sexual manner.
 He was infatuated with wearing military clothing and hunting in the woods, and with sleeping outdoors.